Novi Grad, Sarajevo: History

 During the 1970s, Sarajevo was undergoing a rapid economic and cultural development, with great expansion focused on population and industry.
 Novi Grad was a direct result of this period of heavy growth, in which many acres of previously unused land were transformed into socialist urban centres filled with apartment buildings.
 By the time the Novi Grad municipality was formally recognized, it had some 60,000 citizens, in 18 neighbourhoods.

 According to the 1991 census, the municipality of Novi Grad had 136,746 citizens.
 Four years of the Bosnian War brought that number down tremendously, as the Serb minority left the city.
 Of the municipality's 33,517 residential buildings, 92% were damaged during the Siege of Sarajevo.

-Novi Grad has since made a fantastic recovery.
-Although many bullet holes and mortar shell impacts are visible throughout the municipality, it is overall healthy and functioning.
+Novi Grad has recovered since the Siege.
+Although many bullet holes and mortar shell impacts are visible throughout the municipality, it became overall a functioning city again.
 As the most modern part of Sarajevo, Novi Grad is also ground to many new developments, such as the Bosmal City Center.